Southeast Community Information

 DEP’s Environmental Cleanup and Brownfields program staff are overseeing hydrology testing on site to characterize the subsurface affected area and better understand groundwater flow, which will help inform Energy Transfer’s longer-term remediation plan.

 DEP conducted stream assessments and water chemistry sampling of three tributaries in the vicinity of the release: Dyers Creek, Houghs Creek, and an unnamed tributary.
 Water chemistry sampling was also conducted at 3 locations on the Delaware Canal, directly downstream of Dyers Creek and the unnamed tributary and above Houghs Creek.
 Please note Houghs Creek does not enter the Canal but discharges directly to the Delaware River.
-Samples will be analyzed by DEP’s Bureau of Laboratories and the final results will be made available as soon as possible.
+Samples were analyzed by DEP’s Bureau of Laboratories.

 Background Inspections and Reports